pjrebsch/memorb/README.md

 But this approach has a few problems:

-- if the result is falesy, the cached value is bypassed and the computation re-executed on subsequent calls
+- if the result is falsey, the cached value is bypassed and the computation re-executed on subsequent calls
-- concurrent calls to the method could result in its repeated computation when that may not be desirable
+- concurrent calls to the method could result in its repeated computation when that may not be desirable (race condition between checking instance variable)
 - having many methods saved in instance variables could make inspection of the instance a harder to read
 - if the chosen variable name is long, it could cause line wrapping when that would otherwise be unnecessary
 - the instance variable name is often chosen to match the name of the method, but method name punctuation can make this impossible